teq-niq/sample/README.md

 # README #

-This branch contains code for discussing  a PR in spring doc.
+This branch contains a MonetaryAmount example.

 ### How do I get set up? ###
 Preerquisites: